piuniverse/hostedby/README.md

 ## hostedby

-This is a simple API that takes an IP address in string format and searches for it in a database.
+Hostedby is a simple REST API written in GoLang that takes an IP address in string format and searches for it in a SQLite database.
 If it finds the IP Address in the database it will return a json response.
-The example an IP address was submitted and the database returned information purtaining to it's owner.
-Which in this was case Amazon Web Services.
+The example response shows an AWS IP address found in the database.

 ```
 {